yyaaa1/dataviz-project-template-proposal/README.md

 ## Prototypes

 I’ve created a proof of concept visualization of this data.
-It's a  and it shows ...
+It's a bar chart  and it shows the relationship between crime rates by type and cities.

 [![image](https://user-images.githubusercontent.com/44675597/65655739-3cb03400-dfeb-11e9-9681-a7d6c6f38142.png)](https://beta.vizhub.com/yyaaa1/51d8e4ac85ba43a8b8924ec4ab674892)